jonathantsang/Microtransaction-Simulator/README.md

 - graphic that shows the rarity scale

 Dates:
+August 14th:
-August 14th: Basic concept
+- Basic concept

-simple.
+August 15th:
+- concept

+August 16th:
+- colours have different spawn rates (common white 30%, brown 20%, etc .)
+- make cards have a points value that is counted up when all 6 have been revealed
+- card effects when opened (particle effects)

+August 17th:
+- inventory to view the cards

 extension:
-- colours have different spawn rates (common white 30%, brown 20%, etc.)
-- inventory system
 - get currency to buy loot boxes through simple games (ex. tower defense, rare loot are rare tower type variants)

 plan: